Lawrence Washington (1602–1652): Career

-Three of Washington's children emigrated to Virginia, as did another family member, Sir Samuel Argall, whose widowed mother, Mary (d.
-1598), had married Washington's great-uncle, Lawrence Washington (d.
-1619) of Maidstone, Kent; he was Registrar of the Court of Chancery.
+Three of Washington's children emigrated to Virginia, as did another family member, Sir Samuel Argall, whose widowed mother, Mary, had married Washington's great-uncle, Lawrence Washington of Maidstone, Kent; he was Registrar of the Court of Chancery.

 Commemoration

 In 1928 the Washington window, commemorating the Washington family, was given to All Saints' Church, Maldon, by the citizens of Malden, Massachusetts.

 Marriage and issue

 In 1630 Washington met Amphilis Twigden on a visit to Pendley Manor in Tring, Hertfordshire.
-Amphilis, baptized 2 February 1602 and buried on 12 January 1655, was the daughter and co-heiress of John Twigden of Little Creaton, Northamptonshire, and Anne Dicken, daughter of William Dicken and wife Anne Thornton.
+Amphilis, baptised 2 February 1602 and buried on 12 January 1655, was the daughter and co-heiress of John Twigden of Little Creaton, Northamptonshire, and Anne Dicken, daughter of William Dicken and wife Anne Thornton.
 Lawrence and Amphilis married in Tring in December 1633, and had three sons and three daughters: